Plagiatus/datapacks/preload_world/README.md

 ## Settings

 The generation will use the player to load all the chunks, this is why it's important to set the settings correctly.
 Make sure you go through ALL the settings and make sure they are correct.
 All of these settings have a default value.
-If you're fine with those values, you can keeop them that way.
+If you're fine with those values, you can keep them that way.

 To change a setting, run this command in chat, replacing `<settingName>` with the name of the setting you want to change and `<value>` with the value this setting should have now.